Last updated on May 29th, 2024 at 10:32 am

-Leadership comes in many styles depending on a number of factors.
+Leadership comes in many styles depending on several factors.
 Here are 4 types of leadership styles that are prevalent, especially in business.

 Related: Cultivating Leadership with Self-awareness